fortrabbit/help/docs/install-laravel-7.md

 ## Scheduling

 The [Laravel scheduler](https://laravel.com/docs/7.x/scheduling) is not supported with the Universal Stack by design.
 The minimum time frame for standard cron jobs is 10 minutes here, but the Laravel scheduler requires a 1 minute schedule.
-Use the [Pro Stack](/app-pro) in combination with the [Workers Component](/worker-pro).
+Use the [Professional Stack](/app-pro) in combination with the [Workers Component](/worker-pro).
 That way your cron jobs will be outsourced to background processes.

 ## Using artisan down (Professional Stack)